rjgura/GoDaddyDynDNS/README.md

+# Archived this Repository

+I've decided to archive this repo because GoDaddy quietly changed the policy for using their API.
+They no longer allow users with only a few domains to have free access to their API.
+I moved all my domains to Cloudflare and forked this into a new script called [CloudflareDynDNS]([https://github.com/cloudflare/cloudflare-python](https://github.com/rjgura/CloudflareDynDNS) to use Cloudflare's API to update their nameservers.

 # GoDaddyDynDNS

 Script to keep GoDaddy's DNS records updated with your current external IP address.
 This creates a Dynamic DNS solution for domain names registered with GoDaddy and using their nameservers.